 If you haven’t seen Halloween our discussion will include massive SPOILERS.

 Kristine: So I’ve been thinking about the book The Psychopath Test ever since we watched Halloween.
 Are you familiar with it?

 Sean: Yes.
 That’s the one about how to identify “psychopaths” right?
 This American Life did a thing on it and all the people who work on the show took the test, including Ira Glass.
-They also profiled this monstrous CEO and he scored really high on the test, but then they explained that since he didn’t have the history of like torturing animals and stuff, then he wasn’t really a psychopath.
-So I guess you can score really high and still be functioning non-murderer.
+They also profiled this monstrous CEO and he scored really high on the test, but then they explained that since he didn’t have a history of torturing animals and stuff, then he wasn’t really a psychopath.
+So I guess you can score really high and still not be considered a psychopath.

 Sean: I can’t believe it… You didn’t find it “boring”?

 Sean: Phew!
 I just wiped sweat off my brow with a dishrag.

 Kristine: I know you were chewing your nails off waiting for my reaction…

 Sean: Well, what elements of it did you like?
 Why did you respond to it do you think?

 Kristine: Yes!
 And I really liked how this movie, unlike Friday the 13th, really presents the normal world as a scary place.
 Michael Myers might be a freak of nature, but this can happen… anywhere.
 It’s not in an idealized, bucolic setting like Crystal Lake (which almost feels like a fantasy land by comparison).